 Offering various technology and software provides students with tools to allow greater independence in their learning and maximizes physical or learning strengths while minimizing individual challenges.
 Disability Services encourages NDSU students with disabilities to utilize the lab to study, complete homework, and to learn more about the various technologies available.

 The Assistive Technology (A.T.) lab is a computer lab where three Dell workstations are located.
 NDSU's Disability Services program, in partnership with Information Technology/Technology Learning & Media Center staff, oversees the lab and students have access to specific technology in this distraction reduced area.
 Additional highlights of the lab include: headphones with a microphone, scanners and the computers are networked to TLMC computer cluster.

 Where is the A.T.
 Lab located?

 The lab is located in the Quentin Burdick Building (formerly IACC) Room 156.

 How do individuals request access to the A.T. lab?

 Card access is required to use the A.T. lab.
 To make a request, please email Anita Hanson, Disability Specialist at: firstname.lastname@example.org.

 What are the Assistive Technology Lab Hours?

-What specific software is available on the A.T.
-Lab computers?
+What software is available in the A.T.
+Lab?